SAP-samples/teched2025-DA265/exercises/ex2/README.md

 <BR>
 <BR>

+### Step  6: switch to table

-Step 6: A table provides an easier way to see the hierarchy of states across countries.
+A table provides an easier way to see the hierarchy of states across countries.

 1. Click on **Table**
 2. Click on **Mexico** and **USA** to show the Sales at the country level.